 The deadline for submission is set

 yearly by the NSIIC Board.
-Last year (2018) the call for proposals and the deadline for submission
+This year the call for proposals and the deadline for submission

-through September 15, 2018.
-The announcement will be published on
+through September 15, 2020.
+The announcement is published on

-this site as well as various industry media.
+this site (look in Application Information) as well as various industry media.
 When published you need to read carefully that announcement.

 There is no dollar amount limit